tswilliamson/prizm-winsim/README.md

 Clone to your Prizm SDK projects directory in order to use the prizm-winsim library with other projects, such as Prizm.

-# Fork

-This repository is a fork of [tswilliamson/prizm-winsim](https://github.com/tswilliamson/prizm-winsim).
-Its purpose is to use with Flip's Little Adventure project.
-I usually implement syscalls and features when I need them.

 ## Features

 ### Print functions